PaulDigby/Dayz-Files/README.md

 # Dayz-Files
-Custom Json and XML files for Dayz console
+Custom XML and JSON files for Dayz which have been developed for console use and have been tested on Xbox.
+Free to use, just mention me when using.